HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 | uint_8[3] | padding | -            | pad instrument definition up to 16 bytes           |

 ##### Digitised #####
+Digitised sound effects, such as voices or gun shots are stored in the VSWAP file.
+That file has been discussed in the *sprites* section, so refer there for information on how to read the file.
+The data chunks are raw PCM data, played back at a sample rate of 7000Hz, mono sound and eight bytes per sample.

+Where it gets complicated is that some audio files are split over multiple successive audio chunks; one example is the very first effect ("Achtung!), which is split over the first and second chunk.
+That is also why there are more sound effect chunks than there are sound effects (120 instead of 46).
+We must read the last chunk of the VSWAP file, it contains the audio list consisting of pairs of words; the first word is the index of the biginning of the first audio chunk, the second word is the length of the complete audio chunk.
+This means that the global list of lengths and offsets detailed in the *sprites* section is only needed for the offsets.

+The index of a sound effect chunk can be learned by adding the effect's index from the audio list and the sound start index.
+This gives us the global file index of the first chunk of the sound effect.
+Using this global index we can find the offset of the chunk in the lgobal list.
+The length of the total audio sequence is the length from the audio list.

+The number of digitised sound effects is the length of the audio list divided by four.
+The length of the list is the length of the VSWAP file minus the offset of the list, i.e. the list is the very last chunk of the file.

 #### Music tracks ####
 The music format is `WLF`, which is essentially type-1 `IMF` whith a playback rate of 700Hz instead of 560Hz.